hashratecoin/hashratecoin/README.md

 make

-3. Now you can run the node using the following command.
+> Run the node using the following command.

 ./hashratecoind